gabriel-frattini/kandidatarbete-teacher-portal/readme.md

 Make sure the computer running the server and the Android tablet are on the same network.
 Find your IP address as follows:

-- Mac: Open your terminal and type:
+- Mac: Open your terminal and type: "ipconfig getifaddr en0"

-* ipconfig getifaddr en0

 - Windows: